iamtimofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch (Used for creating an empty file) chmod (Used for changing permission of a file) chmod ugo (Used for changing multiple permission with necessary parameters) chmomd absoule method (This methos changes persmission through the use of digits)
+touch (Used for creating an empty file) chmod (Used for changing permission of a file) chmod ugo (Used for changing multiple permission with necessary parameters) chmomd ugo chmomd absolute method (This methos changes persmission through the use of digits)